-The capital’s history is blood-soaked and populated with a gruesome cast of ghosts, ghouls, bodysnatchers and the occasional cannibal.
-From the dark wynds of the Old Town to the depths of the city’s underground vaults, there’s no better place to experience Halloween.
+The capital’s history is blood-soaked and populated with a gruesome cast of ghosts, ghouls, body snatchers and the occasional cannibal.
+From the dark wynds of the Old Town to the depths of the city’s underground vaults, there’s no better place to experience the spooky festivities this October.

-And there’s no shortage of ways to experience it either: book your train to Edinburgh, and you can get great offers at top attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
+And there’s no shortage of ways to experience it either: book your Off-Peak or Advance ticket and take the train to Edinburgh, where you can scare yourself silly at some great attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
 Then there are the walking tours with costumed guides – pick one that you think you can handle, and prepare for spooks and thrills.

-Here’s our roundup of the best things to do in Edinburgh for Halloween this year.
+Here’s our roundup of the best things to do in Edinburgh to get spooked this October.

 The Edinburgh Dungeon

 The first place to start is the darkest of the lot: the Edinburgh Dungeon.
 And this year, they’re asking "Will you escape The Death Cell?"
 Included in your admission ticket between 7 – 31 October 2023, you’re invited to travel back 100 years to meet the vile souls of Edinburgh's notorious Carlton Jail.
 Certainly not one for the faint-hearted!
 Tickets must be booked in advance through the Edinburgh Dungeon website here .
 The experience is recommended for ghosts and ghouls over eight years old.